Nkululeko-Dube/Nkululeko-Dube/README.md

 ---

-Feel free to reach out if you're interested in collaborating or just want to talk about the latest in cybersecurity!
+Feel free to reach out if you're interested in collaborating or just want to talk about the latest in bug bounty!

 <!---